-On a few occasions, I have succeeded in fixing the Wi-Fi problem by resetting the PRAM and the SMC.
+On a few occasions, I have succeeded in fixing the Wi-Fi problem by resetting the PRAM/NVRAM and the SMC.
 If you are unfamiliar with them, let me tell you that they are known as System Management Controller and can help you in getting rid of this issue.
-To do so, follow this quick guide.

-Hopefully, you have finally got the better of the issue.
+Hopefully, you have finally gotten the better of the issue.
 Let me know which one of the above solutions worked for you.

 You might want to read these posts as well:

-- How to Change the System Accent Color in macOS Mojave on Mac
+- How to change the system accent color on Mac

-- How to Create a Bootable macOS Mojave USB Install Drive
+- Create a Bootable macOS Mojave USB Install Drive